Brad Vaughn's The Dream of Flight

 My pc specs

-I managed to wipe this whole page so i have redone it...more simply My first pc was a store buy Compaq with intergrated graphics and 256mb of ram(ripped off) but it did the job at the time in 2002.
-I upgraded the Compaq to an ati9600xt in 2004 to play IL2 Sturmovik, the card was a real little ripper and i added a massive 1 gb stick of memory and then another later in the year!
-She absolutely flew along, although the 9600xt went well you really needed an nvidia card to get the best graphics out of IL2 so thus started my nvidia journey with which i am still on today.
+I put an ati9600xt inside that little Compaq in 2004 to play IL2 Sturmovik, the card was a real little ripper and then added a massive 1 gb stick of memory, nearly 200 dollars... and then another later in the year!
+She absolutely flew along compared to what she was originally.
+Although the 9600xt went well you really needed an nvidia card to get the best graphics out of IL2 so thus started my nvidia journey with which i am still on today.

 First home build